Heidelberg West

 Employment drivers in Heidelberg West are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Heidelberg West has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 7.2% in the past year with estimated employment growth of 1.6%.
+Heidelberg West has a highly educated workforce with well-represented essential services sectors.
+Its unemployment rate was 7.2% in September 2025.
+Employment growth over the past year was estimated at 1.6%.

 Frequently Asked Questions - Employment